opentensor/developer-docs/docs/getting-started/running-a-public-subtensor.md

   A subnet miner should use a local lite node to communicate with the Bittensor blockchain.
   :::

-- On the other hand, an **archive node** is configured to synchronize with Bittensor blockchain data older than 300 blocks, though you can use it to access data from any block.
-An archive node stores all the Bittensor blockchain blocks from genesis up to the most recent block.
+- On the other hand, an **archive node** stores all the Bittensor blockchain blocks from genesis up to the most recent block.
   :::tip archive node for a blockchain explorer Applications such as Bittensor blockchain explorer, for example, [Taostats](https://taostats.io/) that require access to historical blockchain data use an archive node.
   :::